The Power of Goal Setting

 When was the last time, you reflected on your methods for tracking progress towards the goals you set for yourself.
-Over the years, I have learned that I am really good at creating goals.
+Over the years, I have learned that I am really good at creating and setting goals.
 Where I often fall short is on building a routine for tracking my progress.
 Tracking progress keeps that goal in the forefront of your mind.
 Think about it.
 Most of us keep a To Do.
-A To Do List is essentially a list of daily or weekly goals that you have set for yourself.
+A To Do List is essentially a list of daily tasks or a form of setting goals that you have set for yourself.
 Do you currently write down your long-term goals/resolutions each year?
 After writing down these goals, how often do you go back and track your progress.
 Consider setting calendar alerts to remind you to check-in on your movement and remind yourself to look always forward to the future.

 Other methods to consider as you move towards routinely tracking your progress towards meeting goals

 - Look for a daily planner/calendar with built in reminders to set and check goals.
 There are many of them available.
 If you haven’t considered which ones you like to use, consider the qualities of the Brandon Burchard’s High-Performance Planner or the My Next 90 Days by SavourBeautyPlanner.com.
 Each offers a unique perspective on goal setting.